Medowhill/pl_articles/en/19/index.md

 ## Type Errors

 There are three sorts of FAE expressions.
 Small-step semantics is ideal to discuss the sorts.
-The article uses different small-semantics from the previous articles.
+The article uses different small-step semantics from the previous articles.
 This semantics reduces an expression instead of computation and value stacks.
 However, the article does not aim defining the reduction of an expression.
 The following explanations are understandable without the definition of reduction.

 The first sort includes expressions resulting in values.